mlatcl/mlatcl.github.io/_people/isaac-sebenius.md

 ---
-layout: people-single
+layout: person
+given: Isaac
-title: Isaac Sebenius
+family: Sebenius
 description: PhD Student, Cambridge University
-featured_image: /assets/uploads/isaac.jpg
+image: isaac-sebenius.jpg
 biography: Isaac is interested in developing new computational methods that leverage biological knowledge to address open questions related to mental health and psychiatric disorders.
 In particular, Isaac’s work seeks to